FIND AFFORDABLE SCHOOLS

 What is the Average Salary of a Dental Hygienist in North Carolina?

-On average, dental hygienists in the Tar Heel State earn just under $70,000 annually.
+On average, dental hygienists in the Tar Heel State earn more than $78,000 annually.
 Vacation, sick leave, and health care insurance vary by employer: Dentists typically hire dental hygienists to come in a just few days a week, and benefits may not be available for part-time employees.
 Those who want to earn a full-time dental hygienist salary in North Carolina often work for more than one employer.

 | Type|| Salary|